In this article:

 Diarrhea is responsible for 2,195 child deaths every day, which is more than the number of deaths caused by malaria, AIDS, and measles combined.
-It is the second most significant factor for the death of children below 5 years and accounts for 1 in 9 child deaths worldwide.
-(1)
+It is the second most significant factor for the death of children below 5 years.

-However, rota virus vaccination, breastfeeding, improved water hygiene and sanitation, and the use of safe drinking water have been cost-effective measures toward preventing diarrhea.
-(1)
+However, rotavirus vaccination, breastfeeding, improved water hygiene and sanitation, and the use of safe drinking water have been cost-effective measures toward preventing diarrhea.
+(10)

 What do yellow and green stools during diarrhea indicate?

-Green stools may be due to the rapid movement of food through the large intestine, causing incomplete action on the bile pigments.
-Dietary reasons for green stools may include the consumption of green leafy vegetables, iron supplements, or foods with green food coloring, such as ice pops or drinks.
+Green stools may be due to the consumption of green leafy vegetables, iron supplements, or foods with green food coloring or the rapid movement of food through the large intestine, causing incomplete action on the bile pigments.

-Yellow or bright-yellow stools may be symptomatic of a Giardiasis infection.
-A pale-yellow stool may occur due to decreased production of bile salts or may indicate a liver or gallbladder problem.
-Thus, seek medical help if your bowel movements are persistently light-colored.
+Yellow or bright-yellow stools may be symptomatic of a giardiasis infection, decreased production of bile salts, or a liver or gallbladder problem.

 What causes black diarrhea?